 Let’s contour your nose so it looks more cat-like.

 First, pick up a small eyeshadow blending brush and paint two parallel lines on the sides of your nose with your favorite powder contouring product (I used Chocolate Soleil from Too Faced by NikkieTutorial The Power of Makeup palette).
-Then, connect those parallel lines with the lower side of eyebrows and soften the line with a blending brush.
+Then, connect those parallel lines with the lower side of the eyebrows and soften the line with a blending brush.

 Apply a thin line of highlighter (I used Wet n Wild MegaGlo Illuminating Palette) in the middle of the nose to visually elongate it and make it look thinner.